Thursday Night Football Odds and Lines

 Once upon a time, the only time you would find the NFL on Thursdays would be annual Thanksgiving games.
 That began to change with the occasional Thursday Night Football game here and there.
 Not too long after the turn of the century, TNF became a fixture of the NFL schedule.

 During the regular season, it serves as the kickoff for another exciting week of action.
 The NFL is the biggest game in town at sportsbooks, and action is always through the roof for primetime tilts.
 The introduction of NY online sports betting means that we can all get in on the fun legally and safely like never before.
 And for fans into New York sports betting, they’ll have their fair share to bet on local teams this season.
-In fact, the Buffalo Bills play on Thursday night three times in 2022, including Thanksgiving for the second-straight season.
+In fact, Aaron Rodgers and the New York Jets will make the most appearances on TNF in 2023.

 We’ll explain how you can get up and running in no time in a bit, and also cover everything else you need to know about one of the biggest highlights of the weekly NFL schedule.
 Join us for our complete guide to betting on Thursday Night Football in NY.